P0103 purpose code: Complete guide to advance export payments India

 Impact: Cannot claim export incentives until you fix the classification.

-Tax and audit complications Your export income classification affects tax filing.
-Wrong purpose codes create accounting mess during tax season or audits.
+Tax and audit complications.
+Your export income classification affects tax filing.
+Wrong purpose codes create an accounting mess during tax season or audits.

 Impact: Extra work reconciling transactions, potential tax notices.